SupurCalvinHiggins/chess-tournament-lib/README.md

 ```
 Board manipulation is great to know for implementing a more advanced engine but let's stick with `FirstMoveEngine` for now.

 Let's try out our engine against `RandomEngine` which makes random moves.
-We will `UnlimitedTimeMatch` from `chess_tournament.match` to simplify the game logic.
+We will use `UnlimitedTimeMatch` from `chess_tournament.match` to simplify the game logic.
 ```python3
 from chess_tournament.match import UnlimitedTimeMatch from chess_tournament.engine import RandomEngine